 The unit and its faculty advance journalism and mass communication professions, fulfilling obligations to its community, alumni and the greater public.

 The unit regularly assesses student learning and applies results to improve curriculum and instruction.

 The Council seeks to promote student learning and encourages creativity and experimentation.
-The Council evaluates curricula and instructions in the light of evidence and expects programs seeking accreditation to check student’s attainment of professional ethics and competencies.
+The Council evaluates curricular and instructions in the light of evidence and expects programs seeking accreditation to check student’s attainment of professional ethics and competencies.

 The Council focuses on the evaluation of student’s learning through three criteria-

-Awareness-It sees whether the student knows the facts, concepts, laws, theories, and regulations.
+Awareness - It sees whether the student knows the facts, concepts, laws, theories, and regulations.

-Understanding-It evaluates the assimilation of the concepts, information, theories, and laws.
+Understanding - It evaluates the assimilation of the concepts, information, theories, and laws.

-Application-It checks whether students can apply their theoretical knowledge with the help of analytical, critical and problem-solving skills.
+Application - It checks whether students can apply their theoretical knowledge with the help of analytical, critical and problem-solving skills.

-Student learning is evaluated to:
+Student learning is evaluated by the following steps.

-Develop curriculum, improve teaching, and enhance student learning;
+Develop curriculum, improve teaching, and enhance student learning